marimccarville/digital_exhibition/pages/about.md

 You can learn more about Ernst Karl Winter at [Austria-Forum](https://austria-forum.org/af/AEIOU/Ernst_Karl_Winter_Forum_EN) or [NetInteractive Documents](https://www.nid-library.com/Home/Collections?search=Ernst+Karl+Winter&_filter=0).

-Posts and comments to this website may be used for research purposes.
+Posts and comments on this website may be used for research purposes.